melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 A "region" is a physically isolated geographical area (~100 miles apart) with a cluster of at least three 3 (or more) availability zones (AZs).
 An AZ contains 1 or more datacenters that are also physically seperated (~2 miles apart) and have their own power source.
 Resources are launched into AZs.
 If one AZ has an outage it can fail over to another AZ.
 Although they are physically isolated, regions and AZs have a direct, low-latency, global network connecting to each other.

+Health of services used by your account can be observed from the service health dashboard.
+A general overview of all service health around the world can also be viewed.

 ### Service types

 There are two broad categories of services: self-service and managed (by AWS).
 Self service like EC2 reselved instances use underlying hardware managed by AWS but are fully configurable.
 Managed services are less configurable and can often mixed and matached with other services.